4 Environmental Science College Credits Available

 “The most fun and valuable experience in my life thus far.” – 11th Grade Female, Charlotte, NC

 Explore the heart of the San Juan Mountains.
 Walk amongst the ancestral Pueblo peoples in Chaco Canyon.
-Raft the thrilling Colorado River.
+White water raft the thrilling Colorado River.
 Discover the historic mining town of Silverton, Colorado.
 Contribute to regional and global research projects.
+Earn college credit with Queens University.
 Push yourself.
 Be a part of GRP’s Western Expedition (WXP).

 Chaco Canyon, and Northern New Mexico